 Where Can a Slip and Fall Accident Occur?

-Before we outline the places where slip and fall accidents happen the most, let us explain why the location really matters.
+Before our Stuart slip and fall lawyers outline the places where slip and fall accidents happen the most, let us explain why the location really matters.
 When a slip and fall accident occurs, insurance companies look at the location of the accident.
 This is one of the ways the insurance companies determine who is legally responsible for the upkeep of the property.
 This goes a long way in assigning liability.